reactgular/logger/README.md

 ## TapperMethods

-The `TapperMethods` object subscribes to an outer observable, and creates a new inner observable that will only emit values to the browser's console.
+Create a `TapperMethods` object by calling `LogService.tap()` inside the `pipe()` of an observable.
+A tapper subscribes to an outer observable, and creates a new inner observable that will only emit values to the browser's console.
 You can apply observable operators to this inner observable via the [pipe()](#tappermethodspipe) and they will have no side effects on the outer observable.

 For example, you can filter values: